PauSansa/FundacioEsplaihackathon/README.md

 ## Adopted Solution

-The chosen solution includes Spring Boot as the framework for building the API, Thymeleaf for server-side rendering, and Bootstrap for responsive and appealing UI design.
+The chosen solution includes Spring Boot as the framework for building the API, Thymeleaf for server-side rendering, Bootstrap for responsive and appealing UI design, and Cookies to manage the frontend sessions.
 JWT is used for authentication, providing a secure and stateless approach.
 The user data is stored in a local MySQL database, ensuring persistence and reliability.

 ## Installation